A Letter to the “EX”

 Sorry for my part.
 Reinforce: Separating couple issues from parenting responsibilities and kids needs.

-1. Because Life Goes On: Helping Children Live With Separation and Divorce (available from: http://www.phac-aspc.gc.ca/publicat/mh-sm/divorce/)
+1. Because Life Goes On: Helping Children Live With Separation and Divorce is available from: http://www.phac-aspc.gc.ca/publicat/mh-sm/divorce/ or can be downloaded here)

-2. Mediating Agreement on Parenting Issues by Kathleen O'Connell Corcoran (available at www.stepfamily.ca).
+2. Mediating Agreement on Parenting Issues by Kathleen O'Connell Corcoran is available for download here.